 Mr Bryant seized on the head of the civil service's remarks, saying they contradicted accounts given by Treasury Minister Nicky Morgan and Employment Minister Esther McVey, among others.

 He accused the government of engaging "in a deliberate act of deception" and misleading Parliament.

 Of Mr Duncan Smith's response, he said: "That was a spectacular instance, as Sir Bob Kerslake might put it, of beating about the bush.

 "It's a very, very simple question, to which the answer can only either be yes or no - has the Department for Work and Pensions business case for the implementation of Universal Credit been approved by the Chancellor of the Exchequer?

-"It's depressing that this Tory minister and the Tory prime minister can't tell the difference between an annual budget and a business case - it's pretty straightforward."'Smoke and mirrors'
+"It's depressing that this Tory minister and the Tory prime minister can't tell the difference between an annual budget and a business case - it's pretty straightforward."